 an acclaimed memoir

-A few copies of this Australian edition of Glimpse arrived in the UK in June 2008.
+This book was first launched in Australia and New Zealand in 2007 and some copies of this edition arrived in the UK in June 2008.

-Alternatively support our threatened public libraries (as well as the author) by borrowing a copy.
+Alternatively readers in the UK might consider supporting our threatened public libraries (as well as the author) by borrowing a copy.
 I was pleased to find out that nearly three and a half thousand people in Britain have borrowed Glimpse in the last eighteen months, and for each loan I receive the princely sum of 6.25 pence.
 I'm delighted to learn so many people have met David in this way.